 An individual participating in the re-applicant process is not reviewed by the full Pre-Health Professions Advisory Committee.
 Rather, an individual Pre-Health Professions advisor writes an addendum to the applicant’s previous Committee letter detailing how the applicant has improved his or her candidacy.
 The applicant is responsible for providing supporting information to the Pre-Health advisor writing this addendum.
 Pre-Health advisors are randomly assigned to re-applicants.
 Re-applicants are held to the same policies and procedures for releasing their re-applicant letters as the first time Pre-Health Professions Advisory Committee applicants.

-You must register as a re-applicant by the first Friday in June of the calendar year prior to the intended year of admission.
-For example, those participating in this cycle of the Pre-Health Professions Advisory Committee (year of admission Fall 2015) would have to register as a re-applicant by Friday, June 6, 2014 to work with the Pre-Health Professions re-applicant process for the 2015 year of admission.
+You must register as a re-applicant by mid-June of the calendar year prior to the intended year of admission.
+For example, those participating in this cycle of the Pre-Health Professions Advisory Committee (year of admission Fall 2018) would have to register as a re-applicant by Friday, June 16, 2017 to work with the Pre-Health Professions re-applicant process.

 To register as a re-applicant, you must fill out a re-applicant registration form online, which is made available on the Pre-Health Professions website in Spring, typically in April.
 Additional information is required, but may be submitted after the Friday in June deadline.
 This additional required information includes an updated autobiography detailing your activities and accomplishments since participating in the Pre-Health Professions Advisory Committee and at least one new letter of recommendation that speaks to your recent activities whether they be academic, clinical, or professional in nature.
 All information must be received before your re-applicant letter can begin being processed.